 9. Your Profile (LinkedIn, Freelance Portfolio) Isn’t Getting Enough Views

 As much as you may want to sign contracts with new clients, you can’t get that far if they’re not even finding you online.
 Visibility is a crucial element that you will need to improve if you want to catch the eye of a potential lead and start making more money.
-The famous freelance workplace, Workana, talks about this in an article that is very useful.

 10. You’re Making Bad Decisions with the Money You Make